Master's Degree Specialties

 Women's health nurse practitioners offer direct care that meets the unique concerns of women across the life span: in adolescence, during normal pregnancies, and into senescence.
 They are prepared to participate in research or publishing, serve as case managers, and educate patients, groups, communities, and other health care professionals.

-Additional Specialty Certificates
+Additional Specialty Electives

 Forensic nurses work with individual clients and families to provide consultation services, collect evidence from perpetrators and survivors of violent crime, and testify in court.
 They have the opportunity to advance forensic nursing science, develop policy, influence legislation, and collaborate with other health care, social services, and criminal justice system professionals to enhance the care of victims and perpetrators of violence.